Embedded Electronics Engineer - Sensors

 Education and experience:

-Applicants should have experience in 3 of the following 5 areas:
+You should ideally have experience in the following areas:

-Excellent general knowledge of microprocessors, preferably including ARM Cortex M series and PIC microcontrollers
+Excellent general knowledge of microcontrollers, preferably including ARM Cortex M series.

-Knowledge of a wide range of interfaces including a variety of serial interfaces such as I2C, SPI, UART, USB
+Knowledge of a wide range of serial interfaces (e.g. I2C, SPI, UART, USB, I2S).

 Analogue hardware design:

 Experience of analogue amplification and signal conditioning circuitry.

 Design of OP-AMP stages such as differential amplifiers, integrators etc.

 Use of Matlab or Python for data acquisition and analysis.